a-metz/solving_arc/README.md

 ## TODO

-  * expand step by step: sample random operation (weigthed), then random args for operation (weighted)
+  * expand step by step: sample random operation (weighted), then random args for operation (weighted)
-  * add type intenum for color
   * apply operations for scalar grid/selection to sequences
   * colors / color sequences as operation result
   * color constants as permanent nodes in graph (?)